The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 - FX - Non

-If you're the type of person who likes their guitar gear not just to sound good but look good, your search is over.
-Danelectro's Honeytone N-10 gives you a clean or overdriven sound that belies its stature.
+If you’re the type of person who likes their guitar gear not just to sound good but to look good, your search is over.
+Danelectro’s Honeytone N-10 gives you a clean or overdriven sound that belies its stature.
 And this little fella looks undeniably cool too.

 It has a clip so you can attach it to your belt, comes with a 9V battery, and features a headphone jack, volume, tone, and overdrive controls.

-The perfect amp to walk around with while you are practising or jamming.
+The perfect amp to walk around with while you are practicing or jamming.
 It may be small, but this stylish retro micro amp packs a punch.

 You'll love: The ease at which you'll be able to practice on your guitar with this tiny amp sat within arm's reach on your desk or coffee table.